 See bottom of this post for BEFORE pics.

 - Paint – paint can make a HUGE difference, it can really brighten up a space and give it some new life.
 In our bathroom we color matched our paint to Chantilly Lace by Benjamin Moore.
 Pretty much any paint brand can be color matched.
 I also painted my backsplash!!
 Such a great way to save money!
+These handmade hanging planters I have over my bathtub are even more gorgeous in person.

 - Light Fixtures – Updating light fixtures is always at the top of my list for upgrading a space.
 It is such a great way to personalize the space with a fixture that is your vibe.
 There are many great options available.
 I’m often drawn to Hudson Valley Lighting’s Mitizi line.
 My sconces are CARRIE in aged brass.
 In my toilet room, we have their PAIGE in aged brass.